WHEN WILL I RECEIVE MY FIRST PAYCHECK?

 DOES THE STATE HAVE A RETIREMENT PLAN AND DO I HAVE TO CONTRIBUTE?

-All new part-time employees to State service become members of the Tier IIA Plan.
-This is a contributory plan with bi-weekly contributions of two percent (2%) of your salary.
-If you are employed in a hazardous duty classification your bi-weekly contribution will be five percent (5%) of your salary.
+All new part-time employees to State service become members of a Tier Plan, a contributory plan with bi-weekly contributions based on a percentage of your salary.

 WHAT IF I AM OUT SICK OR GET HURT ON THE JOB?